UNSW holds a music licence that allows staff and students to copy and communicate music for educational purposes and at University events.

 Student use of music

 Students can include sound recordings in their assignments as part of their course of study.
 For example, they can create a video that includes music as part of their assignment.
 The work can be placed on a secure server (i.e. Moodle), but cannot be made available to the public.
-Copies can be distributed to their families for private personal use only.
-No charges can be made (or cost recovery only).

 All copied sound recordings (physical or digital) must contain the following copyright statement (either as a label or as metadata):